 “In the wisdom of the past lies the hope of the future.” – Confucius

-While acknowledging the benefits of modernization, the Centers for Traditional Wisdom will explore the possibilities of retrieving and retaining some of the ancient knowledge and tools that may help individuals and societies to navigate the complexities and contradictions posed by the modern world.
+While acknowledging the benefits of modernization, the Centers for Traditional Wisdom initiative explores the possibilities of retrieving and retaining some of the ancient knowledge and tools that may help individuals and societies navigate the complexities and contradictions posed by the modern world.

 The initiative neither over-romanticizes the traditional nor vilifies what is modern.
 Instead, to put it simply, while logic and rationality serve to fulfill one’s basic and practical material needs to survive as human beings, ancient wisdoms and mysticisms could take you beyond the limitations posed by logic - and guide you towards greater self-actualization.

 Under this theme, we look at how indigenous societies conceptualize the world around them, and how their approach to life and worldviews manifest in events, myths and legends, social relations, communication, and their take on nature and the environment around them.
 One example is the Gross National Happiness paradigm of Bhutan, which is a concept of living a contented life at an individual level that is extrapolated to that of a nation.